 We want to hear from you if you have:

-- Minimum 5 years related experience in major gifts at a not-for-profit fundraising organization.
+- 5 years related experience in major gifts for a not-for-profit fundraising organization.

 - Experience working with and leveraging leadership volunteers.